 Healthcare workers often assume older adults to have a disability.
 Although some might have one, it is recommended to remove assumptions and ask the person whether he/she has issues with comprehension or hearing.
 Approaching the elderly as a normal person is a sign of respect and promotes trust between the parties.
 But if it becomes apparent that the conversation is not followed and the elderly are not in a sound state, necessary adjustments should be followed.

 Healthy eating should be part of every elderly’s diet plan.
 Food intake provides energy and sufficient nutrients when done properly.
 However, without proper nutrition, the aging process can affect several organs and cause various health complications, which in some extreme cases may lead to irreversible disability.
 This is the reason why proper nutrition should be followed to promote quality life among elderly adults.
 Following essential nutrients should be taken into consideration:

 Vitamin D and Calcium

 Elderly individuals require more Vitamin D and calcium to keep their bones strong and healthy.
-Foods rich in calcium include a fat-free or low-fat milk and dairy products, yogurt, fortified cereals, dark green leafy vegetables, fruit juices and canned fish having soft bones.
+Foods rich in calcium include a fat-free or low-fat milk and dairy products, yogurt, fortified cereals, dark green leafy vegetables, fruit juices and canned fish have soft bones.
 Elderly adults need at least three servings of Vitamin D and calcium every day.
 If calcium supplements or multivitamins are taken as a replacement, make sure to choose one having Vitamin D.